squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

         diff(nL,nR)

-   We specify through the occur formula that the only possible occurence of nL is in fact the one we are currently looking at.
+   We specify through the occur formula that the only possible occurrence of nL is in fact the one we are currently looking at.

    In all cases, the :g:`precise_ts` makes the tactic use